Thanhdeptr/iperf3_exporter_mutex/README.md

 # iPerf3 Exporter v2 (Enhanced by ThanhDeptr)

-A Prometheus exporter for iPerf3 network performance metrics with enhanced features.
+A Prometheus exporter for iPerf3 network performance metrics with advanced mutex mechanism to prevent concurrent test conflicts.

 > **📌 This is a fork of [edgard/iperf3_exporter](https://github.com/edgard/iperf3_exporter) with additional enhancements by ThanhDeptr**